enricogiudice/causalGPNs/README.md

-# Bayesian Causal Inference with Gaussian Process Networks
-This repository contains all the code to reproduce the results in [The dual PC algorithm and the role of Gaussianity for structure learning of Bayesian networks]().
+This repository contains all the code to reproduce the results in [Bayesian Causal Inference with Gaussian Process Networks]().